Amor y Sexo

-Amor y Sexo is the twenty-eighth studio album by La Mafia released on June 3, 2014.
+Amor y Sexo (Love and Sex) is the twenty-eighth studio album by La Mafia released on June 3, 2014.
 This album was released after a six-year absence.
 La Mafia held a release party to celebrate the album and their return to the studio.
 They also announced a tour under the same name.
 The album reached the top 10 on the Billboard Top Latin Albums chart.